-- 1. If AutoEnrollmentPolicy.Options.AutoEnrollmentOptionFlags does not have the AutoEnrollmentOptionFlags.Enroll flag set, processing for this section is complete. - For each CertificateEnrollmentPolicy instance in AutoenrollmentPolicy.EnrollmentPolicies: - For each instance of the CertificateTemplate in CertificateEnrollmentPolicy.Templates: - 1.
+- 1. If AutoEnrollmentPolicy.Options.AutoEnrollmentOptionFlags does not have the AutoEnrollmentOptionFlags.Enroll flag set, processing for this section is complete. - 2.
+For each CertificateEnrollmentPolicy instance in AutoenrollmentPolicy.EnrollmentPolicies: - For each instance of the CertificateTemplate in CertificateEnrollmentPolicy.Templates: - 1.
 If the current instance of the CertificateTemplate is not valid for autoenrollment (see section 4.4.5.6.1), continue with the next instance. - 2.
 Determine the action required based on the certificates currently in storage (see section 4.4.5.6.2). - 3.
 If the action is to submit a new request, submit the request (see section 4.4.5.6.3) and continue with the next instance. - 4.
-If the action is to submit a renewal request, submit the renewal request (see section 4.4.5.6.4) and continue with the next instance.
+If the action is to submit a renewal request, submit the renewal request (see section 4.4.5.6.5) and continue with the next instance. - 5.
+If the action is to clean up, follow the steps in section 4.4.5.6.5 and continue with the next instance.